webdizz/embezzler/README.md

  -d,--dry-run <arg>      specify to not to perform any action, by default
                          is dry-run
- -h,--help               print this message -n,--number <arg>       specify number of issues to retreive, default is
+ -h,--help               print this message -n,--number <arg>       specify number of issues to retreive, if not
-                         5
+                         specified will be queried all issues for whole day -db,--days-before <arg>  specify day for which will be queried issues (1 - yesterday, 2 - two days ago and so on), if not specified issues will be queried without date relation
  -p,--password <arg>     specify user password -s,--host <arg>         specify SonarQube URL -u,--user <arg>         specify user login